 Windows Defender runs in the background and notifies you if you need to take actions, such as performing a virus removal.
 The SmartScreen feature also warns you when it doesn’t recognize an app, to help prevent phishing attacks.
 Plus, the secure-boot feature means that every time you turn on your laptop, it will check itself for digital certificates of authenticity before it boots.
 That means it will not load infected software.

-Chromebooks have not yet caught the attention of many hackers.
+Chromebooks have not yet caught the eye of many hackers.
 But more than that, Google promotes the security of its operating system as a key selling point.
 A Chromebook automatically checks for and applies security updates, while including Web filters and sandboxing media.

 If something does get into your Chrome OS system, restoring to factory settings requires only a couple of clicks on the mouse pad.
 The only security problem Chromebook owners really face is thieves looking to hack the sites you use, where a lot of personal data is stored.